 Motorcade Operations and Vehicle Handling - Sedan / SUV /

-A comprehensive final practical exercise allows students to plan, coordinate, and execute an actual protective service mission both on and off the military installation.
-Graduates will be required to pass a written examination at the conclusion of training and qualify with the M9 or M11 Pistol (assigned duty weapon).
+A comprehensive final practical exercise allows students to plan, coordinate, and execute an actual protective service mission.
+Graduates will be required to pass a written examination at the conclusion of training and qualify with the M18 Pistol.

 Students are required to have the following equipment/clothing to complete the Protective Services Training.
 PST Packing List.

 Graduation will be at the completion of training on the 3rd Friday of the course.
-Generally around 1700 hrs.
-We highly recommend not making return flight arrangements on the day of graduation.
+Generally around 1600 hrs.
+We highly recommend making return flight arrangements for later in the evening on the day of graduation.
 It is a 2.5 hour drive to St. Louis from Fort Leonard Wood.

 Commands are encouraged to authorize a rental vehicle.
 The distance from billeting to the training area is such that walking is not an option.
 Students may be billeted off post and training areas are located at remote sites.
 Students must coordinate with their current command for rental car approval and orders must state "RENTAL VEHICLE IS AUTHORIZED".
 If a POV is authorized, ensure orders state: "IN AND AROUND MILEAGE IS AUTHORIZED".
 In and around travel of no more than 20 miles per day should be authorized if billeted on post, 30 miles per day if billeted off post.
 Taxis are available on the installation.

 If driving, the most direct route is by Interstate 44 between Saint Louis and Springfield, MO.
 Fort Leonard Wood is located near the city of Saint Robert, MO approximately 140 mile west of St. Louis and 90 miles east of Springfield.
 Turn south off I-44 onto I-44 business spur at exit 161, the Fort Leonard Wood main gate is approximately 2.5 miles.